-Digitizing the process has also improved transparency by allowing the Marine Traffic Services to build an accurate work order which is distributed to all terminals and clients of the maritime network, including real-time updates of when actions have been executed, from when the pilot boarded the ship to when the request has been carried out.
+Digitizing the process has significantly improved transparency by allowing the Marine Traffic Services to build a more accurate working order, including accurate time stamps for when the pilot has boarded the vessel and executed a request, which is distributed to all terminals and clients of the maritime network.
 By aligning the electronic exchange of messages between all parties, this new module has helped reduce conflict between the terminals and shipping agents, prevents mistakes in requests, and improved the overall efficiency of the process.

 Working online on an integrated database has also enabled the terminals to better predict and plan for the need and use of resources, such as dock space and required crew members, whilst further supporting the shipping agents to prepare for unloading processes or obtaining permits for sailing.

-Overall, the project optimizes the complex vessel queue operation and reduces vessel waiting times.
-Furthermore, by examining the system data, Marine Traffic Services can identify gaps and delays from when the terminal made the request to the actual performance of the operations, It also enables the Marine traffic Services Company to give a better and accurate SLA to the terminals and ship agents.
+Overall, the project optimizes the complex vessel queue operation and reduces vessel waiting times, allowing Marine Traffic Services to examine the system data, identify gaps and delays in performance, and offer a more accurate Service Level Agreement (SLA) to the terminals and shipping agents.